kolide/honest.security/content/goals/index.md

 humiliate their potential students into demonstrating their lack of knowledge.
 That’s not a great way to build up a working relationship.

-## 100% Compliance Is Impossible Only Alone
+## 100% Compliance Is Impossible With Automation Alone

 On the compliance side, the existing approaches aren’t much better.
 Products exist which allow you, with a single click, to remotely change all the settings